OpenAgricultureFoundation/openag_brain/doc/firmware.rst

 Building Firmware
 -----------------

+The `install_dev` script installs [platformio](http://docs.platformio.org/en/latest/ide/atom.html), a tool for building Arduino binaries.
+However, before you can use the firmware build system, you need to initialize platformio **just once** from the directory you plan run the flash script in.

+    rosrun openag_brain init_pio

+This will create config files and a build space for platformio.

-Firmware can be built with the `scripts/firmware` utility.
+Now, firmware can be built with the `scripts/firmware` utility.

 Get info on how to use it::